What is Article 34 of the CA Constitution?

 Municipal housing development will start as a pilot program, and this will require subsequent legislation to be approved at the Board of Supervisors.
 As the program grows through its pilot phase, it may out-grow the capacity of one City department, and may necessitate a dedicated City department, which could be addressed in a Charter Amendment at a future election.

-Will jobs created through this measure be union jobs?
+Will jobs created through Prop K be union jobs?

 The development and municipal administration jobs created under this program will almost certainly be unionized.
-Developments in San Francisco are often subject to project-level agreements that stipulate union labor.
+Developments in San Francisco are often subject to project labor agreements that stipulate union labor.
 Similarly, municipal administration jobs are subject to collective bargaining agreements.